gruntwork-io/terraform-google-load-balancer/modules/network-load-balancer/README.md

 * See the [network-load-balancer example](https://github.com/gruntwork-io/terraform-google-load-balancer/tree/master/examples/network-load-balancer) for working sample code.
 * Check out [variables.tf](https://github.com/gruntwork-io/terraform-google-load-balancer/blob/master/modules/network-load-balancer/variables.tf) for all parameters you can set for this module.

-## How do you configure this module

-This module allows you to configure a number of parameters.
-For a list of all available variables and their descriptions, see [variables.tf](https://github.com/gruntwork-io/terraform-google-load-balancer/blob/master/modules/network-load-balancer/variables.tf).

 ## Network Load Balancer Terminology

 GCP uses non-standard vocabulary for load balancing concepts.
 In case you're unfamiliar with load balancing on GCP, here's a short guide: